Symbian9/qmapshack-doc-wiki/AxGlossary.md

 : Window/tab in QMapShack where the user can define and activate the vector, raster or online maps for a map view.

 **Roadbook**
-: A tabular overview of all data in a project.
+: Also denoted as "_Diary_".
+A tabular overview of all data in a project.

 **Routing method**
 : The method used for creating automatically intermediate subpoints of a track or route between 2 consecutive given